Speedsaver/archlinuxarm-speedsaver-opi0/README.md

 The default root password is `root`.

 The `install.sh` script serves the purpose of automating the set up of `Speedsaver`.

+Access your board[1], and install `git` as it is not installed by default:

+    # pacman -S git

-All you have to do is access your board[1] and run the script as root.
+then clone this repository and run the script as root.

 You can specify verbosity via the environment variable `QUIET`.
 For example:

     # QUIET=false ./install.sh